eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 Note that this query can return more than one AAS ID depending on the local IDs uniquely identifying a digital twin or not.

-For Release 3.0, even if more than one digital twin is returned in a lookup, these digital twins should have different submodels assigned to them.
+For release 3.1, even if more than one digital twin is returned in a lookup, these digital twins should have different submodels assigned to them.
 These submodels should be disjunct and not overlap.
 This means that you can use the submodel to filter out the correct digital twin.

 - If there are returned more than one digital twin with the same submodel (based on their semanticId), this is considered an error.
 Processing should be canceled and an error message should be reported.